ember-learn/deprecation-app/content/ember/v3/router-events.md

 In addition, they receive handlerInfos in their arguments, which are an undocumented internal implementation detail of router.js that doesn't belong in Ember's public API.
 Everything you can do with handlerInfos can be done with the `RouteInfo`.

+Given services are [singletons](https://en.wikipedia.org/wiki/Singleton_pattern), you may need to adjust some of the behavior of Route specific `willTransition` or `didTransition` logic.

 Below is how you would transition both the `Route` and `Router` usages of `willTransition` and `didTransition`.

 ### Route